percona/pmm/doc/source/conf-mongodb.rst

 The following example that you can run in the |mongodb| shell, adds the
 |mongodb-exporter| user and assigns the appropriate roles.

-.. _code.pmm/qan/mongodb/conf/essential-permission.setting-up.db.get-sibling-db.create-user:
+.. _code.pmm.qan.mongodb.conf.essential-permission.setting-up.db.get-sibling-db.create-user:

-.. include:: .res/code/js.org
+.. include:: .res/code/db.get-sibling-db.create-user.txt
-   :start-after: +db.get-sibling-db.create-user+
-   :end-before: #+end-block

 Then, you need to pass the user name and password in the value of the
 |opt.uri| option when adding the |opt.mongodb-metrics| monitoring